Fondue is great to serve for a special occasion. It feels like a fun event to eat it!

 Once the cheese melts, add another handful and so on until all the cheese has been added and is melted.

 Add a dash or two of pepper.
 Mix well.

 Quickly pour mixture into fondue pot and place over lit Sterno.
 Eat immediately!
 Spear bread, sausage or apple slices with fondue fork, occasionally scraping bottom of pan with bread to keep the bottom from burning.
 If the cheese starts bubbling, lower flame.

 This article was posted on Friday, January 1st, 2016 at 8:12 pm and is filed under Appetizers, Cheddar Cheese Fondue, Cheese Fondue, Countries & Cultures, France, Holiday Recipes, Holidays Around the World, Main Course, New Year's Eve, New Years, New Years Recipes, Recipes of the World, Switzerland, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.